Myndex/apca-introduction/analysis.md

 Weber is nothing more than a log of the stimulus to a reference.
 While it is true that at the very beginning of the early research into perceptual contrast, APCA research lead _once_ referred to Weber as the "gold standard for contrast of text", but to clarify, that applied specifically and only to dark text on a light background, and at or near the _threshold_ JND.
 Weber becomes increasingly invalid as there is departure from those parameters.
 It should be mentioned that Weber is roughly 180 years old.
 In the 1960s, Stevens pointed out how Weber was flawed, and presented the power curve solution.
 More recently, Poynton pointed out that perception curves were more of a hybrid between log and power curves.

 This cherry picking of the APCA research lead's very early public research, notes, and comments to make this point is annoying to say the least, but I suppose that is a consequence of performing research out in the open.
-It is this kind of trolling that pushing researchers into private labs.
+It is this kind of trolling that's pushing researchers into private labs.

 > [!TIP]
 > Where Weber has some utility in terms of research for the purposes of certain comparisons, It is not useful for design guidance in today's world of graphically rich web content, especially with the need for dynamic changes.